Dr. Steiner's Psychotherapy Tools

 Getting Started, Tips, and Updates

-The best way to create your own Professional Will, as I describe in detail in the Therapists's Professional Will™: Managing Planned and Unplanned Absence, in the downloadable version, as well as in the online CEU course, is to put together a trusted group of colleagues who want to be on each other's Emergency Response Team, or E.R.T.
+The best way to create your own Professional Will, as I describe in detail in the Therapists's Professional Will™: Managing Planned and Unplanned Absence, is to put together a trusted group of colleagues who want to be on each other's Emergency Response Team, or ERT.
 These handpicked therapists will help you and your clients when you are unavailable.
 It is best if your group orders copies of The Professional Will and agrees to meet regularly to cheer each other on in the process.
 (Please see Order Products page for information re group discounts.)

 If you already are part of a consultation group you might want to schedule time during your meetings to work on the Will with them.
 Or pick colleagues to simply get started thinking about taking the first steps to form a small group.
 The 6-hour Online law and ethics courses I offer, The Therapist's Professional Will: If Not Now, When?
 Honoring Your Ethical Responsibility and the downloadable Therapist's Professional Will™: Guidelines for Managing Absence, each include suggestions for how to do this.
 You can start now by finding a few colleagues you trust and respect to begin talking with about doing your own Professional Wills.

-For therapists who don't have a group of colleagues whose treatment values are compatible, The Therapist's Professional Will™: Guidelines for Managing Absence includes suggestions for how to select your Emergency Response Team (ERT).
-It also outlines essential qualities for selecting your Bridge Therapist, the person who will serve as the main contact person and coordinator of your Emergency Response Team when you are unavailable.
+For therapists who don't have a group of colleagues whose treatment values are compatible, The Therapist's Professional Will™: Guidelines for Managing Absence includes suggestions for how to select your Emergency Response Team, ERT.
+It also outlines essential qualities for selecting your Bridge Therapist, the person who will sermergency Responseve as the main contact person and coordinator of your ERT when you are unavailable.
 For now, start thinking of colleagues you would be comfortable inviting to work with you on your Professional Will.

 TIPS